Info & FAQ

 Weather conditions

 Kuusamo and North Ostrobothnia have a cold continental climate.
-We have long Arctic winters, with snow on the ground for about 200 days a year from October to mid-May.
-In summer, it is usually reasonably warm, but some days in mid-summer can be very hot.
+Winters are long and snowy, with snow covering the ground for about 200 days a year from October to mid-May.
+Summers are usually mild, but it can also get very warm in midsummer.

-The midnight sun season starts in Kuusamo at 14.
-June and ends 29.
-June. but between 23.
-April and 21.
-August, the nights are bright.
-Even though the sun sets at night (except for the midnight sun season), it doesn’t get completely dark even at midnight.
-There may be enough light to photograph and observe all night long!
+The midnight sun period is from June 14 to June 29, but between April 23 and August 21, the nights are bright.
+Even though the sun sets at night (except during the midnight sun period), it does not get completely dark even at midnight.
+There is enough light for photography and observation throughout the night!

-- May: the snow melts away in mid-May, with temperatures of -5… +5.
-The ground can be very wet.
+• May: Snow melts by mid-May, temperatures range from -5…+5°C. The ground can be very wet.
 There are 21 hours of daylight.

-- September: +6 degrees, 13 hours of light, autumn colors season, nights are already dark, first northern lights for the autumn can be seen
+• September: Temperatures are around +6°C, with 13 hours of daylight.
+Autumn foliage appears, nights are already dark, and the first northern lights can be seen.

-We work to ensure that our customers see as many different animals as possible.
-However, animals do not follow any schedules and we cannot guarantee that they will be seen or photographed every time.
-Nature and weather conditions can be very surprising and difficult to predict.
-However, in our experience there is a 99% chance of seeing a bear during your visit!
-If you don’t see any bears during your visit, you can come back another day free of charge!
+We work hard to ensure that our customers see as many different animals as possible.
+However, nature is unpredictable, and we cannot guarantee wildlife sightings.
+Based on our experience, there is a 99% probability of seeing bears during your visit!
+If no bears are seen during the evening, you can return the next day free of charge.

 Safety guidelines